Load Tests¶

 The test simulates the session user navigating to login screen and completing a happy login (selected randomly, and repeating users).
 Test is run from Visual Studio (opened as administrator).

-The following steps are executed when we open the ContextLoginTest.webtest
+The following steps are executed when we open the ContextLoginTest.webtest file and we click the button Run Test:

 - Request the login GET action ({{identityServer}}/Login), where a

-set the identity Server context parameter. - Request the login POST action ({{identityServer}}/Login), where other
+WebTestRequestPluginset the identity Server context parameter. - Request the login POST action ({{identityServer}}/Login), where other

-selects randomly a user, from the json files in the context directory, as the username post parameter (password is the same for all the users). - Request the logout action ({{identityServer}}/LogOut).
+WebTestRequestPluginselects randomly a user, from the json files in the context directory, as the username post parameter (password is the same for all the users). - Request the logout action ({{identityServer}}/LogOut).

 6. ContextLoginTest loadtest¶

-This load test executes the web test ContextLoginTest.webtest
+This load test executes the web test ContextLoginTest.webtest before.

 Some notes¶